ceza01/odin-recipes/README.md

 # odin-recipes

-this project is a basic recipe website
+this project is a basic recipe website, using HTML.